Skip to content

-Agile Development is a set of principles used in product, service and software development in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
+Agile is a set of principles used in product, service and software development in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.

-The mode and style of project management is vital in today’s fast paced digital economy.
-In the past there was a focus on phased approaches to design and implementation called Waterfall where phases of research, opportunity definition, design and implementation were completed in sequence – this was typified in product design and software development.
+The mode and style of project delivery is vital in today’s fast paced digital economy.
+In the past there was a focus on phased approaches to design and implementation called Waterfall where phases of research, opportunity definition, design and implementation were completed in sequence as discreet and separate activities.

 Understanding users needs and importantly their desires is critical in developing successful products and services.
 Increasingly ‘wants’ rather than ‘needs’ motivate customers.
-For example, customers ‘need’ to text messages but they ‘want’ an iPhone.
-Customers want a great experience and the social cache of owning a premium brand and awesome products.
-In short cusotmers are seeking self-actualisation and they are willing pay a premium for it.
+For example, customers ‘need’ to text messages but they ‘want’ an intuitive easy to use interface.
+Customers want a great experience that comes with the social cache of owning a premium brand.
+In short customers are seeking self-actualisation and they are willing pay a premium for it!

-To understand ‘wants’ and ‘desires’ we need to intimately know and understand our customers; their attitudes and values.
-To do this we need to undertake sustained research at the beginning and throughout the early phases of a project through ‘conversations’ and contextual or immersive workshops.
+To understand ‘wants’ and ‘desires’ we need to intimately know and understand our customers – their attitudes, motivations, values and goals.
+To do this we need to undertake sustained research at the beginning and throughout a project through ‘conversations’ and contextual or immersive workshops.
 However, we need to work quickly and with agility, without over committing resource to design directions that might fail in the market place.

-This is where WAgile becomes attractive.
-It takes the best features and benefits of Waterfall and Agile to combine them with HCD and Design Thinking to enable teams discover opportunities and then deliver at speed and scale.
-Lean (WAgile) is an iterative design and innovation model that employs contextual research (using research operations), evidenced-based decision making applying design thinking (using designops), uses business science and uses sprints to work with agility in cross-functional teams to implement quickly.
+This is where Lean (or WAgile) becomes attractive.
+It takes the best aspects and the benefits of Waterfall and Agile to combine them with HCD and Design Thinking to enable teams discover opportunities and then deliver at speed and scale.
+Lean (WAgile) is an iterative design and innovation approach that employs contextual research (using research operations), evidenced-based decision making applying design thinking (using designops), uses business science and data-informed strategy to set-direction and DevOps to build, deliver new products and services quickly.

-At the beginning of the WAgile process I use both contextual inquiry techniques and data analytics to discover who is the ‘customer’ and what are their desires, needs and goals.
-I balance this with the business needs as we identify new opportunities in markets and which technologies are enablers to deliver value.
+At the beginning of the Lean process we use both contextual inquiry techniques and data analytics to discover who is the ‘customer’ and what are their desires, needs and goals.
+We balance this with the business needs as we identify new opportunities in markets and which technologies are enablers to deliver value.

-This means working closely and dialoging continually with current and potential customers.
-The process starts with Contextual Inquiry (CI) using ethnographic research augmented with data driven strategies where we use data garnered from customer interactions through owned, paid and social media.
-Each point of contact with the customer is an opportunity to harvest information and data to gain insights.
+This means working closely with current and potential customers.
+The process starts with Contextual Inquiry (CI) using ethnographic research augmented with data driven strategies where we use data garnered from customer interactions through owned, paid, earned and shared media.
+Each point of contact and touchpoint with the customer is an opportunity to harvest information and data to gain insights.

-An important tool in the WAgile process are User Stories; the common currency of design.
+An important tool in the Agile process are Stories; the common currency of design.
 We describe customers tasks and goals through user stories that in turn become features and functions to design and build.

 Framing the problem, defining the opportunity areas and designing solutions are based on User Stories.
 Then workstreams and sprints are forumlated based on MoSCoW principles working with users and the core team.
 This is part of the continual dialogue and conversation model with customers.